 Weddings can be an expensive affair, but that doesn’t mean all weddings have to cost an arm and a leg.
 If you want to be practical and spend P50,000 or less on a wedding, that means cutting out the unnecessary expenses and going through the cheaper options.

 Based on the average cost of a wedding, invitations can start at P40 per invite.
 This means a medium-sized wedding that requires a hundred invites can immediately set you back P4,000.
 Some might not think 4K is that big of a deal, but for those who really want to stay under budget, that’s money that could be well-spent for the future.
+Plus, a DIY wedding invitation will make your announcement much more personal and special, especially if they’re handmade with love.

 So, for those looking to create their own homemade wedding invitations, here’s a guide to having it done for much less.